csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 The Csound for Android app has a tabbed user interface.
 The tabs include:

--   ***EDITOR*** -- Built-in text editor for .csd and .html files.
+:   ***EDITOR*** -- Built-in text editor for .csd and .html files.

 ![](../resources/images/12-e-editor.png){width=50%}

--   ***MESSAGES*** -- Displays runtime messages from Csound in a scrolling display.
+:   ***MESSAGES*** -- Displays runtime messages from Csound in a scrolling display.

 ![](../resources/images/12-e-messages.png){width=50%}

--   ***HTML*** -- Displays the Web page specified by HTML code in the piece, may include interactive widgets, 3-dimensional graphics, etc., etc.
+:   ***HTML*** -- Displays the Web page specified by HTML code in the piece, may
+                  include interactive widgets, 3-dimensional graphics, etc., etc.

 ![](../resources/images/12-e-html.png){width=50%}

--   ***WIDGETS*** -- Displays built-in widgets bound to control channels with predefined names.
+:   ***WIDGETS*** -- Displays built-in widgets bound to control channels with
+                     predefined names.

 ![](../resources/images/12-e-widgets.png){width=50%}

--   ***HELP*** -- Displays the online Csound Reference Manual in an embedded Web browser.
+:   ***HELP*** -- Displays the online Csound Reference Manual in an embedded Web
+                  browser.
--   ***ABOUT*** -- Displays the Csound home page in an embedded Web browser.
+:   ***ABOUT*** -- Displays the Csound home page in an embedded Web browser.

 ### Main Menu

 The app also has a top-level menu with the following commands:

--   ***NEW...*** -- creates a blank template CSD file in the root directory of the user's storage for the user to edit.
+:  ***NEW...*** creates a blank template CSD file in the root directory of the user's storage for the user to edit.
 The CSD file will be remembered and performed by Csound.

--   ***OPEN...*** -- opens an existing CSD file in the root directory of the user's storage.
+:  ***OPEN...*** -- opens an existing CSD file in the root directory of the user's storage.
 The user's storage filesystem can be navigated to find other files.

--   ***SAVE*** -- saves the current contents of the editor to its file.
+:  ***SAVE*** -- saves the current contents of the editor to its file.

--   ***RUN/STOP*** -- if a CSD file has been loaded, pushing the button starts running Csound; if Csound is running, pushing the button stops Csound.
+:  ***RUN/STOP*** -- if a CSD file has been loaded, pushing the button starts running Csound; if Csound is running, pushing the button stops Csound.
 If the `<CsOptions>` element of the CSD file contains `-odac`, Csound's audio output will go to the device audio output.
 If the element contains `-osoundfilename`, Csound\'s audio output will go to the file `soundfilename`, which should be a valid Linux pathname in the user's storage filesystem.

--   ***Save as ...*** -- saves the current contents of the editor to a new file.
+:  ***Save as ...*** -- saves the current contents of the editor to a new file.

--   ***Examples*** -- shows a number of example pieces that may be loaded
+:  ***Examples*** -- shows a number of example pieces that may be loaded

--   ***User guide*** -- a minimal guide to setting up and using the app. into the editor and run.
+:  ***User guide*** -- a minimal guide to setting up and using the app.

--   ***Privacy policy*** -- presents the Csound for Android app's privacy policy.
+:  ***Privacy policy*** -- presents the Csound for Android app's privacy policy.

 The widgets are assigned control channel names *slider1* through *slider9*, *butt1* through *butt5*, *trackpad.x*, and *trackpad.y*.
 In addition, the